Stakers-space/staking-scripts/lodestar/beacon_log_monitor/README.md

 # Beacon node log monitor for Lodestar clients

 This utility script monitors lodestar beacon log in real time and check its lines for defined errors.
 The script allows to set any execution action of lodestar beacon as well as any other service if certain issue is detected.
-There're attached known issue patterns for the lodestar beacon log service through the `lodestar_tracking_records.txt` file.
+There're attached known issue patterns for the lodestar beacon log service through the `lodestarbeacon_tracking_records.txt` file.

 ## Installation
 This script uses Service log monitor shell [.logmonitor.sh](https://github.com/Stakers-space/staking-scripts/tree/main/monitor/service_log) on background and extends it with a custom lodestarbeacon related configuration.